 What can that designated support person do to help make the day go smoothly?

 “Whether it’s someone’s wedding day or any other situation, the best thing to do is observe and act,” says Dr. Michaelis.
 “Don’t ask if they need anything or what you can do to help—that just creates another problem for [them] to solve.”
 If you see the bride or groom taking control and doing well, step back and let them lead.
 But if you see that they are having a hard time, use your judgement to figure out what they might need from you, then provide it.
 “The same applies for someone who has an illness in the family, for example,” says Dr. Michaelis.
 “Dropping off dinner or going over to help clean the house is much more supportive than saying ‘What can I do?’”

 What else should brides and grooms keep in mind?

 “Don’t forget your partner,” says Dr. Michaelis.
 “That’s what they are there for, and that is why you are getting married.”
-Getting married is a unique, special, and often overwhelming experience, and it’s an important time to really rely on each other to come out stronger on the other side.
+A wedding is a unique, special, and often overwhelming experience, and it’s an important time to really rely on each other to come out stronger on the other side.

 “I also really recommend staying away from the alcohol until the key moments are over.
 Drinking can compromise your judgment, which can magnify a situation into something much bigger than it may actually be,” Dr. Michaelis advises.
 So save that celebratory glass of champagne for after you’ve walked down the aisle, taken family photos, and cut the cake.
 Once you’re off the hook, you can really relax and celebrate.